j0617johnny/INDE577_final_report/Unsupervised_learning/K-means/README.md

 ### Disadvantages

 - Sensitivity to Initial Centroids: K-Means results may vary depending on the initial placement of cluster centroids.
-- Fixed Number of Clusters: The algorithm requires specifying the number of clusters (K) in advance, which may not always be known a priori.
+- Fixed Number of Clusters: The algorithm requires specifying the number of clusters $k$ in advance, which may not always be known a priori.
 - Sensitivity to Outliers: Outliers can significantly impact the clustering results, as K-Means aims to minimize the squared distances to cluster centroids.

 # Basics of K-Means Algorithm